How To Build A Beautiful Stone Garden Pond In 8 Simple Steps

 How deep do you need to dig a garden pond?

 If you’re hoping to enjoy the company of wildlife, your pond will require some shallow areas no deeper than 35cm with areas as deep as 60cm for fish.
+It can also be beneficial to include at least one sloping side to your pond, as this creates a habitat for semi-aquatic wildlife as water levels fluctuate and gives wildlife an easy way in and out of the pond itself.

 Placing a pond sheet